Trouble paying bills

 Your provider must have a financial hardship policy that explains how it helps people who are having trouble paying bills.
 It must tell you about the policy and make sure it’s easy to find.

-If you apply for financial hardship assistance, your provider should offer you flexible repayment options based on your individual circumstances, where possible.
+If you apply for financial hardship assistance, your provider should offer you options to help.
+For example, flexible repayment options based on your individual circumstances, where possible.
 They should also try to offer you a basic service that you can afford.

 Providers must not report a default or try to collect debts when you have applied for assistance